TheYoBots/lishogi/README.md

 ![Lishogi homepage-Lishogi comes with light and dark theme, this screenshot shows dark.](https://user-images.githubusercontent.com/73843275/116246246-6e6d1c00-a787-11eb-9d64-cd1de919b162.png)

-Lila (li[shogi in sca]la) is a free online shogi game server focused on realtime gameplay and ease of use.
+lishogi (li[shogi in sca]la) is a free online shogi game server focused on realtime gameplay and ease of use.

 It features a [computer analysis](https://lishogi.org/analysis), [tournaments](https://lishogi.org/tournament),